Sandthorn/sandthorn/README.md

 [![Gem Version](https://badge.fury.io/rb/sandthorn.png)](http://badge.fury.io/rb/sandthorn)

 # Sandthorn Event Sourcing
-A ruby framework for saving an object's state as a series of events, and tracking non state changing events.
+A ruby library for saving an object's state as a series of events.

-## What is Event Sourcing
+## What is Event Sourcing?

 "Capture all changes to an application state as a sequence of events."
 [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html)

-## The short story
+## When do I need event sourcing?

+If the history of how an object came to be is important a well known technique is to generate a separate history log.
+The log is generated in parallel with the object and all actions to the object needs to be stored to the log by a separate method call.
+With event sourcing the history log is now integrated with the object and generated based on the actions that are made on the object, the log is now the fact that the object is built upon.

+## Why Sandthorn?

+If you have been following [Uncle Bob](http://blog.8thlight.com/uncle-bob/2014/05/11/FrameworkBound.html) you know what he thinks of the "Rails way" and how we get bound to the Rails framework.
+We have created Sandthorn to decouple our models from Active Record and restore them to what they should be, i.e., Plain Old Ruby Objects (PORO) with a twist of Sandthorn magic.

+Check out examples of Sandthorn:

+* [Examples](https://github.com/Sandthorn/sandthorn_examples) including a product shop and TicTacToe game.
+* Live [demo](http://demo.sandthorn.org) comparing Active Record and Sandthorn.

+## How do I use Sandthorn?

 Think of it as an object database where you store not only what the new value of an attribute is, but also when and why it changed.
 _Example:_